 The Apostolic Faith, the Azusa Street congregation’s newspaper, trumpeted the group’s growing belief that tongues-speaking was a sign that all the gifts of the Spirit had been restored to the church.
 A headline in the paper’s first issue (September 1906) proclaimed: “Pentecost Has Come.
 Los Angeles Being Visited by a Revival of Bible Salvation and Pentecost as Recorded in the Book of Acts.”3

 The local revival sown on Azusa Street became the seed-bed of an international Christian movement.
-Over the next three years, the hundreds of people who first worshipped there, many speaking in tongues, revolutionized Christianity in several ways:
+Over the next three years, hundreds of people worshipped there, many speaking in tongues, and revolutionized Christianity in several ways:

-During a time of rampant segregation and discrimination, the Azusa Street congregation was remarkably interracial.
+- During a time of rampant segregation and discrimination, the Azusa Street congregation was multiracial.
 African-Americans, Anglos, Hispanics, and Christians of other ethnic backgrounds freely mingled, worshipped together and shared leadership.

 Speaking in tongues, faith healing, fervent prayer, emotional, from-the-heart participatory worship and stress on evangelism became the hallmarks of the Azusa Street experience.
-These were the very traits that appealed to many Christians and seekers.
+These traits appealed to many Christians and seekers.
 Pentecostalism’s influence began to be felt in non-Pentecostal churches and denominations.
 The Charismatic movement developed out of this worship and stress on the work of the Holy Spirit.

 Today, the number of classical Pentecostals worldwide and those who are considered Pentecostal-like charismatics has exploded.
 Because of a fervent missionary zeal, it has become one of the fastest-growing Christian movements in South America and Africa.
 The Dictionary of Christianity in America cites Pentecostalism as being “perhaps the single-most-significant development in twentieth-century Christianity.”4

 For the most part, Pentecostalism has been considered a movement of the poor and marginalized people of the world, and that has been true up to a point.
-However, it has also made dramatic inroads into mainstream and mainline Western Christianity with its charismatic appeal.
+However, it has also made dramatic inroads into mainstream and mainline Western Christianity.
 Because of Pentecostalism and the Charismatic Movement, all Christians have had to consider more deeply the role of the Holy Spirit in the life of the Christian and in Christian mission around the world.

 1 Andrew Moyle, “A Century of Faith: Event Celebrates 100th Anniversary of Azusa Street Revival,” Downtown News, April 24, 2006, page 7.

-2 Frank Bartleman, Azusa Street: The Roots of Modern-day Pentecost (Plainfield, NJ: Logos International, 1980), Introduction, Vinson Synan, page ix.
+2 Vinson Synan, “Introduction,” in Frank Bartleman, Azusa Street: The Roots of Modern-day Pentecost (Plainfield, NJ: Logos International, 1980) page ix.

 3 “The Apostolic Faith,” vol. 1, no. 1, Sept.
 1906.